inducer/interacticrop/README.md

 #InteractiCrop

-Steal figures from other people's slide PDFs, easily.
+Steal figures from other people's slide PDFs, in vector form, easily.

 Quick instructions: